-xhibit ımber Description of exhibit 1.1 Form of Underwriting Agreement.
+Exhibit number Description of exhibit 1.1 Form of Underwriting Agreement.
 3.1 Certificate of Incorporation (as currently in effect).
 3.2 Form of Amended and Restated Certificate of Incorporation (to be in effect upon completion of this offering).
 3.3 Bylaws (as currently in effect).
 3.4 Form of Amended and Restated Bylaws (to be in effect upon completion of this offering).
 4.1 Form of Common Stock Certificate.
-4.2 Second Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholder dated as of April 10, 2015.
+4.2 Second Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders dated as of April 10, 2015.
 5.1 Opinion of Goodwin Procter LLP.
 10.1# 2014 Stock Option and Grant Plan and forms of award agreements thereunder.
 10.2# 2015 Stock Option and Incentive Plan and forms of award agreements thereunder.
-10.3† Collaboration Agreement by and between the Registrant and Genzyme Corporation, dated February 11, 2015.
-10.4† Exclusive License Agreement by and between the Registrant and the University of Massachusetts, dated January 30, 2014.
-10.5 Lease Agreement by and between the Registrant and UP /75 Sidney Street, LLC, dated as of April 1, 2014.
+10.3†##- + Collaboration Agreement by and between the Registrant and Genzyme Corporation, dated February 11, 2015.
+10.4†+ Exclusive License Agreement by and between the Registrant and the University of Massachusetts, dated January 30, 2014.
+10.5 Lease Agreement by and between the Registrant and UP 45 /75 Sidney Street, LLC, dated as of April 1, 2014.
 10.5 Offer Letter by and between the Registrant and Steven Paul, M.D., dated July 24, 2014.
 10.6 Offer Letter by and between the Registrant and Bernard Ravina, M.D., dated January 15, 2014.
 10.7 Offer Letter by and between the Registrant and Robert Pietrusko, Pharm.
 D., dated May 13, 2014.
 10.13 Form of Indemnification Agreement to be entered into between the Registrant and its directors.
 10.14 Form of Indemnification Agreement to be entered into between the Registrant and its executive officers.
+10.15† License Agreement, by and between the Registrant and ReGenX Biosciences, LLC, dated May 28, 2015.
 23.1 Consent of Ernst & Young LLP, Independent Registered Public Accounting Firm.
 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1).
 24.1 Power of Attorney (included on signature page).